 2. Soap

 Washing the part of the skin stained with soap and water should be enough to remove the stains.
-We’d suggest you to do this right after you’re done colouring your hair.
+We’d suggest you to do this right after you’re done coloring your hair.

 3. Rubbing Alcohol